Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Today, we are making Molokhia, a dish made from the leaves of the jute mallow plant, which offers a unique flavor and significant nutritional benefits.
-It is a beloved staple in the Middle East and North Africa.
+Today, we are preparing Molokhia, a culinary dish derived from the leaves of the jute mallow plant, which is renowned for its unique flavor profile and substantial nutritional advantages.
+This dish serves as a cherished staple within the cuisines of the Middle East and North Africa.

 Frozen Molokhia, Chicken Stock Cube, Onion, Garlic cloves, Tomato paste, Bay Leaves and Cinnamon stick, Coriander powder, Cardamom powder, Paprika powder, Salt, Black pepper.